protofire/filecoin-CID-checker/README.md

 ![](https://github.com/protofire/filecoin-CID-checker/workflows/Build%20and%20test/badge.svg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/protofire/filecoin-CID-checker)](https://goreportcard.com/report/github.com/protofire/filecoin-CID-checker)

-A website and API service that can list all CIDs along with their current status in the latest state tree.
+Initial RFP: "A website and API service that can list all CIDs along with their current status in the latest state tree.
 The page could also support queries by CID or miner.
-One option would be to build 1 long table that shows each miner x sectors they are storing x state as a colored indicator: green - good | grey - capacity | red - failing.
+One option would be to build 1 long table that shows each miner x sectors they are storing x state as a colored indicator: green - good | grey - capacity | red - failing."

+The benefits of the CID checker and Storage Oracle:

+- for a User storing own files: the CID checker is the only service that allows you to quickly check information about your file by its CID or the Deal ID.
+In addition, you can find information about other CIDs stored by a chosen Miner.

+- for a Developer:
+you can use this service as a Storage Oracle providing the extended range of data related to a chosen CID, a Deal, or a Miner from the latest state tree.

 **Software requirements specification (the SRS) is** [here](https://hackmd.io/RMpGnE3YQm607jl0QevCoQ?view)